Mumtaz Bhutto: Chief Ministership

 As a Chief Minister, he announced Sindhi language as the official language of the Province.
 Sindhi Language Bill, 1972 was introduced by the Chief Minister Mumtaz Bhutto on 3 July 1972, in the Sindh Assembly, Pakistan.
 The 1972 Language violence in Sindh occurred starting on 7 July 1972, when the Sindh Assembly passed The Sind Teaching, Promotion and Use of Sindhi Language Bill, 1972 which established Sindhi language as the sole official language of the province resulting in language violence in Sindh.
 Due to the clashes, Prime Minister Zulfikar Ali Bhutto, compromised and announced that Urdu and Sindhi will both be official languages of Sindh.
 The making of Sindhi as an equal language to Urdu for official purposes frustrated the Urdu-speaking people as they did not speak the Sindhi language.
 On 7 March 1977 he won a National Assembly seat and became a Federal Minister.
 In the year of 1977, his cousin nominated him as president of 'PPP-Sindh'.
 He was arrested during the struggle against the arrest of his cousin and then exiled by General Zia's government.
 On 31 March 1985 he announced a new political Alliance named "Sindhi–Baloch–Pashtun Front" at London to propagate ethnic nationalism in Pakistan.
 He also announced support for a new constitutional framework for Pakistan as a weak federation.
 He became the convenor of the alliance for Pakistan, returned to Pakistan, and once again was arrested by the military government of Zia.
 On 31 March 1989, he called the workers' convention at Hyderabad Sindh and announced a new political party named 'Sindh National Front'.
 He was elected to a seat in the provincial assembly from Larkana on 6 October 1993.
 On 6 November 1996, he became the caretaker Chief Minister of Sindh.

 Political views

 Mumtaz Bhutto has been a critic of Asif Ali Zardari who he accused of corruption and usurping the Pakistan Peoples Party by using the Bhutto family name to gain power.

 Death

 Mumtaz Bhutto was suffering from multiple diseases in lungs and cardiac issues and he was admitted in a private Hospital of Karachi.
-He expired on 18 Jul 2021 at Karachi and he was buried at his native graveyard at Larkana.
+He died on 18 July 2021 at Karachi and he was buried at his native graveyard at Larkana.